sveltejs/rfcs/text/0000-targeted-slots.md

 I wrote the first glimpses of this idea here:

-- that Declarative Actions are a bit like `svelte:element` + slots - https://github.com/sveltejs/rfcs/pull/41#issuecomment-934364393
+- that Declarative Actions are a bit like `<svelte:element/>` + slots - https://github.com/sveltejs/rfcs/pull/41#issuecomment-934364393
-- the first idea to implement `svelte:element` + slots - https://github.com/sveltejs/rfcs/pull/41#issuecomment-1126434719
+- the first idea to implement `<svelte:element/>` + slots - https://github.com/sveltejs/rfcs/pull/41#issuecomment-1126434719
 - the idea of grouping attributes in Forward Directive - https://github.com/sveltejs/rfcs/pull/60#issuecomment-1073263370
 - discovery that an idea useful in Declarative Actions, can be useful in Forward Directive - https://github.com/sveltejs/rfcs/pull/60#issuecomment-1204651747
 - discovery that the same idea can also work in Targeted Style - https://github.com/sveltejs/rfcs/pull/66#issuecomment-1207270679
-  (funnily enough, the name is similar, although mine was taken from the `<target>` tag in Declarative Actions)
+  (funnily enough, the name is similar, although mine was taken from the `<target/>` tag in Declarative Actions)

 ## Detailed design